zulip/zulip/docs/translating/finnish.md

 ## Other

-Some translations can be tricky, so please don't hesitate to ask the community or contribute to this guide!
+Some translations can be tricky, so please don't hesitate to ask the community or to contribute to this guide!
 Thanks for your effort!